AaronAstle/FandorChallenge/README.md

 ## Notes

+Some guidance from Scotch.io articles, Rspec Documentation, Active Model Docs and Stackoverflow.

 Thank you for the opportunity to share my skill in this challenge.
 I look forward to dicussing the challenge.

 -Aaron Astle